After delays and ethics debates, Israel begins vaccinating 100,000 Palestinian day laborers

 Officials in the West Bank have identified schools and the foreign coronavirus mutations as major causes for the rapid spread of the infection.

-Kamal Shakhra, head of the coronavirus department in the Palestinian Ministry of Health, said in an interview with Voice of Palestinian Radio that the variant that originated in Britain appeared in the overwhelming majority of a randomized sample study of 800 infections.
+Kamal Shakhra, head of the coronavirus department in the Palestinian Ministry of Health, said in an interview with Voice of Palestine Radio that the variant that originated in Britain appeared in the overwhelming majority of a randomized sample study of 800 infections.
 He said that most came from Palestinians who spent time in Israel.

 The World Bank has said that the Palestinian territories have one of the lowest testing rates in the Middle East and North Africa, estimating a positivity rate of over 21 percent in the West Bank and Gaza.